TITLE 8 SOCIAL SERVICES

 (c) a pregnant woman, starting with the 4th month of pregnancy, provided that the pregnancy and the expected date of birth have been medically verified;

-(d) medically verified illness of the participant or his/her infant child.
+(d) medically verified illness of the participant or the participant’s infant child.
 An infant child is defined as a child under 12 months of age.

 (5) The refugee must participate in the employment program once good cause for noncompliance has been remedied.